pism/pism/doc/sphinx/manual/practical-usage.rst

        with an average of the boundary non-missing values.
 Depends on ``netcdf4-python`` and ``scipy`` Python packages.
    * - ``util/flowline.py``
-     - See subsection :ref:`sec-flowline-modeling`.
+     - See section :ref:`sec-flowline-modeling`.
    * - ``util/flowlineslab.py``
-     - See subsection :ref:`sec-flowline-modeling`.
+     - See section :ref:`sec-flowline-modeling`.
    * - ``util/check_stationarity.py``
      - Evaluate stationarity of a variable in a PISM ``-ts_file`` output.
    * - ``util/nc2cdo.py``